Need a stress tea? You’re not alone. Try drinking Tulsi (Ocimum sanctum, Holy Basil) tea and smoothies.

 Tulsi extract is believed to boost energy, sharpen memory, calm nerves, and relieve anxiety.
 It has also been used to help breathing problems, sore throats, cough, eye problems, fever, gum disease, headaches, heart problems, high cholesterol, itching from insect bites, mouth ulcers, respiratory problems, and skin infections.
 I’m currently incorporating Tulsi into my diet to address the stress relief I’m seeking.

 Living in the past and fearing the future aren’t successful life strategies.
 More than anything else, I’m striving to focus on each day.
 I’m getting direct sunlight, exercising, attempting to get enough sleep, and, for the most part, eating right.
 And each day I have a Tulsi smoothie.
+(You can learn more by reading the Tulsi FAQ.)

 I’m trying to take care of myself.
 Whatever you do, try to take care of you, too.